yoongroup/yoongroup.github.io/index.md

 ---
 ---
-# Harnessing computational materials design and discovery
+# Harnessing Computation and AI for Materials Design in Energy and Sustainability
-The Yoon Group is a center of excellence for Theoretical Chemistry, Multiscale Computational Modeling, and Artificial Intelligence research, teaching, and practice towards Materials Design and Discovery for energy and sustainability challenges.
+The Yoon Group advances theoretical chemistry, multiscale modeling, and AI to accelerate materials discovery for energy, green chemistry, and sustainability.
+Our research drives the development of environmentally sustainable materials and processes for a carbon-neutral future.

 {%
   include figure.html